Kartiksharma200/Secure-Filesharing-Automation/README.md

 - Test cases are documented and executed manually.
 - Defects are logged and tracked for resolution.

-## Contribution Guidelines

-- Fork the repository and create a new branch for your changes.
-- Submit a pull request with a detailed description of your changes.
-- Follow best practices in testing and automation.
 ## Explaination Video
   -  https://drive.google.com/drive/folders/1OXNZnnAWWv1eBoR93ysoLsvSOwaZ4hPb?usp=sharing